-A hose connection and valve is located behind a small door in the top curbside corner of the rear lavatory wall.
+A hose connection and valve is located behind a small door in the top corner of the rear lavatory wall, over the mirror.
 It can be used to attach a garden hose for lavatory cleaning.
-To use, connect a fresh water supply to the connection in the engine compartment, identified as "Cleaning Kit", located next to the fresh water reservoir fill coupling.
+To use, connect a fresh water supply to the connection in the curb-side engine compartment, identified as "Cleaning Kit", located next to the fresh water reservoir fill coupling.